claudrob/BoatRentalAPI/readme.md

 JDBC URL: jdbc:h2:mem:BoatRentalDB
 User Name: sa

+Currently on startup, the application will create the following tables:
+Pet (id, name, type, breed, weight, vaccinated, training_level)

+And some sample data will be inserted into the Pet table for testing.

 ## Running the tests

 You can run the tests with the above GraphQL queries using a GraphQL client.